Ashley Madekwe

-Ashley Madekwe (/məˈdɛkweɪ/; born 6 December 1981) is an English actress.
+Ashley Madekwe (/məˈdɛkweɪ/; born 6 December 1983) is a British actress.
 She is known for her roles as Bambi in the ITV2 series Secret Diary of a Call Girl (2008–2010), Ashley Davenport in the ABC drama Revenge (2011–2013), and Tituba in the WGN series Salem (2014–2017).
 For her performance in County Lines (2019), Madekwe was nominated for the BAFTA for Best Supporting Actress.

 Early life

-Madekwe was born at Mile End Hospital in East London to a Nigerian-Swiss father and an English mother, and grew up on a South London council estate in West Norwood.
+Madekwe was born at Mile End Hospital in East London to a Nigerian father and an English mother, and grew up on a South London council estate in West Norwood.
 When she was 14, her family moved to the Norbury suburbs, and Madekwe attended the BRIT School.
-She went on to train at the Royal Academy of Dramatic Art (RADA) in London, graduating with a Bachelor of Arts in Acting.
-During her time at RADA, she appeared in a number of stage productions such as King Henry V as Princess Katherine and Wuthering Heights as Catherine Earnshaw.
+She went on to train at the Royal Academy of Dramatic Art (RADA) in London.

+Her cousin is British actor Archie Madekwe.

 Career

 Madekwe started her acting career with a film titled Storm Damage.
 In 2005, shortly after graduating from Royal Academy of Dramatic Art she played 'Jade' in Shan Khan's Prayer Room at Birmingham Repertory Theatre.
 Since then, she has made guest appearances on Teachers, Doctors, Casualty, and Drop Dead Gorgeous.
 Madekwe landed her first motion picture in the 2007 Woody Allen film Cassandra's Dream, opposite Colin Farrell and Ewan McGregor.
 Following that success, she played Elisha in the one-off BBC Three drama pilot West 10 LDN, and appeared in six episodes of Trexx and Flipside as Ollie.
 In 2008, she landed the role of Bambi on the ITV2 drama series Secret Diary of a Call Girl, appearing in series two and three.
 Madekwe starred in the 2008 comedy film How to Lose Friends & Alienate People.
 Her theatre credits include Little Sweet Thing by Roy Williams and Flight Path by David Watson.

 Madekwe made her official US debut in the 2009 drama series The Beautiful Life, which only aired two episodes on The CW before being cancelled.
 In February 2011, she was cast as Ashley Davenport in the ABC drama series Revenge.
 After being a regular for the first two seasons, it was reported in late May 2013 that Madekwe would depart the series following a guest appearance in the first episode of the third season.
 She starred as Tituba in the television series Salem from 2014 to 2016.

+In 2018 Madekwe starred in the British film, County Lines, and was subsequently nominated for a BAFTA in 2021 for the role of Toni.

 Personal life

-In June 2012, Madekwe married her long-time boyfriend, Israeli actor Iddo Goldberg.
-They have worked together on Secret Diary of a Call Girl and he also had a role alongside her on the TV series Salem.
+In June 2012, Madekwe married her long-time boyfriend, British actor Iddo Goldberg.
+They worked together on Secret Diary of a Call Girl and he also had a role alongside her on the TV series Salem.
+In late summer 2023, the couple welcomed their first child, a boy.